SpongeBob SquarePants: Employee of the Month: Chapter 3: Back to Square One

-Just as SpongeBob was about to give up, Patrick remembers that that Sandy was building a rocket inside her treedome that can take them to Neptune's Paradise.
-SpongeBob to tackles numerous challenges so as to prepare for the flight.
+Just as SpongeBob was about to give up, Patrick remembers that Sandy was building a rocket inside her treedome that can take them to Neptune's Paradise.
+SpongeBob tackles numerous challenges so as to prepare for the flight.
 SpongeBob needs his water helmet to enter Sandy's treedome.
 When he finds a sea snake in the helmet, he decides to use Squidward's clarinet to lure it out.
-However, Squidward is in a deep sleep, so SpongeBob uses a pair of Dream Glasses to enter his dreams, where he is partially transformed into Squidward himself.
+However, Squidward is in a deep sleep, so SpongeBob uses a pair of Dream Glasses from Sardine's Sundries to enter his dreams, where he is partially transformed into Squidward himself.
 SpongeBob convinces Squidward to give him the clarinet, which SpongeBob uses to retrieve his water helmet from the sea snake.
 The gang then sets off again for Neptune's Paradise, but unbeknownst to them, Patrick accidentally breaks the oxygen pipe before the rocket tanks are completely filled.

 Chapter 4: Bottoms Up!

 Sandy's rocket crashes in the affluent town of Bottoms Up.
 SpongeBob then embarks on a search for oxygen fuel for the rocket, leading him on a quest to complete various tasks.
 Sandy instructs SpongeBob to get oxygen at Oxygen Springs Resort and Spa where geysers are used as hot-tubs but with bubbles of oxygen.
 However, the intercom denies SpongeBob access to the springs on the grounds that SpongeBob is not wearing a jacket.
-So the pivotal point of this chapter is SpongeBob must find a jacket from somewhere to get into the springs.
+SpongeBob sets off to find a jacket from somewhere to get into the springs.
 Meanwhile, Patrick searches for a bathroom after eating junk food in the previous chapters.
-After a series of tasks to get his jacket, SpongeBob ends up traveling to a small wealthy city, Waverly Hills where he finds himself at a very fancy seafood restaurant inside of the wreck of the Titanic.
+After a series of tasks to get his jacket, SpongeBob ends up traveling to a small wealthy city, Waverly Hills where he finds himself at a very fancy seafood restaurant inside of a shipwreck.
 SpongeBob receives a loaned jacket at the restaurant but is then kicked out after he accidentally reveals that he is from Bikini Bottom, a town that the waiters of the restaurant dislike.
 Luckily, the waiter forgets to take back SpongeBob's jacket.
 After successfully getting into the Springs, and refilling the oxygen tanks, they leave for Neptune's Paradise.